GNOME/gnome-builder/libide/application/OVERVIEW.md

 This interface is used by plugins to hook into the application once-per UI process.
 They will be loaded at startup, and shutdown with the application.

-## ide-application-tool.*

-This interface is used by plugins that want to expose a command line too via the `gnome-builder-cli` command.
-You can add your own subcommand like `gnome-builder-cli build`.

 ## ide-application-command-line.c

 This file handles the machinery when we are in command-line mode.
 This includes